Bicycle Network: Government

-The Ride2School program works closely with, and supports stakeholders including schools and local government, as well as state government departments including VicRoads, the Department of Planning and Community Development and the Department of Education and Early Childhood Development.
+The Ride2School program works closely with, and supports stakeholders including schools and local government, as well as state government departments including VicRoads, the Department of Transport, Planning and Local Infrastructure and the Department of Education and Early Childhood Development.

 Each year the Ride2School program coordinates National Ride2School Day.
 The challenge for us is how to maintain the momentum of student active travel that National Ride2School creates.
 The key to succeeding in this challenge is for the Ride2School program to work with local government to build the culture of active travel in primary and secondary school students across each municipality.